-While unincorporated nonprofit associations are quick to start and afford you some of the rights of an incorporated nonprofit, you should consider the drawbacks of remaining a nonprofit association.
+While unincorporated nonprofit associations are quick to start, you should consider the drawbacks of remaining a nonprofit association.

-One drawback is that in order to apply for exemption from state and federal taxes, your organization will need to provide items like governing documents, budgets, activities, etc. Operating without tax-exempt status and as an unincorporated organization may save you time on paperwork, but it also may hinder your fundraising process.
-Donors may be wary to give to organizations that have not been incorporated or do not have tax-exempt status.
+Operating without tax-exempt status and as an unincorporated organization may save you time on paperwork, but it also may hinder your fundraising process.
+Donors may be wary to give to organizations that do not have either corporate status or tax-exempt status.
 Obtaining both will help your organization gain legitimacy.

 Texas Secretary of State: Nonprofit Organizations